marc-israel/DriftDetect/docs/foundations/chaining.md

 ## Cleaning Up TTP Chains

-The TTPForge [cleanup](cleanup.md) feature works somewhat differently than usual for TTP chains.
-TTPForge automatically adds a special cleanup action to each `ttp:` step.
+The DriftDetect [cleanup](cleanup.md) feature works somewhat differently than usual for TTP chains.
+DriftDetect automatically adds a special cleanup action to each `ttp:` step.
 This cleanup action runs the cleanup actions defined in the referenced sub-TTP file.
 If a step from the sub-TTP fails, this cleanup action will begin sub-TTP cleanup execution from the last successful step of the